keiranmaskell/Mc_ecoevo_dynamics/README.md

 Currently what's on here is a skeleton of a clean version of the code.
 Most of it will need some reworking before upload

+some (toy) example data will also eventually be uploaded